A tourist's guide to regularity structures and singular stochastic PDEs: Comments

 \textbf{\textsf{Section \ref{SectionMultiAndrenormalizedEquations} -- }} This section contains the core insights of Bruned, Chandra, Chevyrev and Hairer's work \cite{BCCH18}, implemented here on the example of the generalized (KPZ) equation.
 The relevance of the notion of pre-Lie algebra was first noticed in the work \cite{BrunedChevyrevFriz} of Bruned, Chevyrev and Friz on rough paths.
 The article \cite{Cayley} would provide a pre-history of the pre-Lie algebra.
 The comodule-bialgebra structure of the Butcher-Connes-Kreimer Hopf algebra was first investigated in the work \cite{CalaqueEbrahimiFardManchon} of Calaque, Ebrahimi-Fard and Manchon; it played a key motivating role in the work of Bruned, Chevyrev and Friz.
 The description of the free pre-Lie algebra in this setting is due to Chapoton and Livernet \cite{ChapotonLivernet}.
 The notion of multi-pre-Lie algebra was introduced in the work \cite{BCCH18} of Bruned, Chandra, Chevyrev and Hairer, where the free multi-pre-Lie was first described.

 The $\frak{o}$-decorations introduced here under the form of ${ \bullet}^{n,\alpha}$ is forced by our construction of compatible regularity and renormalization structures for the generalized (KPZ) equation, given in Section \ref{SectionBuildingRS}.
 It has no dynamical meaning.
 Bailleul \& Bruned showed in \cite{BailleulBruned} how to obtain the renormalized equation without using extended decorations for a large class of renormalization procedures including the BPHZ scheme.
+This work is based on the recursive renormalization scheme introduced by Bruned \cite{BrunedRecursive}.